Cyclone1070/docsreader/src/tailwind/markdown/docs/text-shadow.md

 ### [Setting the shadow color](#setting-the-shadow-color)

 Use utilities like `text-shadow-indigo-500` and `text-shadow-cyan-500/50` to change the color of a text shadow:

-Book a demo

-Book a demo

-See pricing

 ```
 <button class="text-sky-950 text-shadow-2xs text-shadow-sky-300 ...">Book a demo</button><button class="text-gray-950 dark:text-white dark:text-shadow-2xs ...">See pricing</button>